 Fi exclusives:

-- LED collar light in 7 colors, controlled from the app.
-Genuinely useful for evening walks and if your dog escapes after dark
+- LED collar light in 7 colors, controlled from the app. useful for evening walks and if your dog escapes after dark

 - AI behavior detection that tracks barking, licking, scratching, eating, and drinking patterns — a Fi Series 3 feature that can flag potential health issues early